Elephantine Island : The Gem of the Nile in Aswan

 The Nubian Villages

-Two thriving Nubian villages—Siou and Koti—exist on the island today.
-With their colorful homes, hospitality, and traditional crafts, they offer a living cultural experience.
-Visitors can interact with locals, sample authentic Nubian cuisine, and shop for handmade jewelry and textiles.
+Two vibrant Nubian villages—Siou and Koti—exist on the island today.
+With colorful homes, warm hospitality, and traditional crafts, they offer a living cultural experience.
+Visitors often explore other Nubian heritage sites such as the charming Nubian Village.

 Life Between Past and Present